Surgical access to the maxillary sinus is usually possible via a minimally invasive endoscopic approach through the nose or the oral vestibule.

 Maxillary sinus surgery

-The maxillary sinus is a cavity is one of the paranasal sinuses.
+The maxillary sinus is a cavity, lined with mucous membrane, which is one of the paranasal sinuses.
 The tooth roots in the upper jaw are in close proximity to the maxillary sinus; in many cases the roots protrude into the cavity.

-In rare cases, a tooth may be displaced into the maxillary sinus, or foreign material introduced during dental treatment may enter the maxillary sinus via the root ends, which also leads to inflammation or reactions of the mucosa of the sinus.
+In rare cases, a tooth may be displaced into the maxillary sinus, or foreign material introduced during dental treatment may enter the maxillary sinus via the root ends, which also leads to inflammation or reactions of the mucous membrane in the sinus.

-The cause of maxillary sinus infection may, however, also be insufficient ventilation.
-This condition can arise if the mucosa of the paranasal sinuses are swollen due to chronic inflammation.
+The cause of maxillary sinus inflammations may, however, also be insufficient ventilation.
+This condition can arise if the mucous membranes of the paranasal sinuses are swollen due to chronic inflammation.

-Typical symptoms of a maxillary sinus infection are dull, pressing pain that increases when the head is leaned forward.
-The maxillary sinuses are often sensitive to pressure or perkussion.
+Typical symptoms of an inflamed maxillary sinus are dull, pressing pain that increases when the sufferer leans the head forward.
+The maxillary sinuses are often sensitive to pressure and to being tapped.

 Initial therapy for a maxillary sinus inflammation is antibiotic treatment with, if necessary, irrigation to treat the acute inflammation in the sinus and thus alleviate the acute symptoms.
 The cause should then be remedied in between episodes of inflammation.
 An accurate diagnosis is required here, as lasting freedom from symptoms will come only when the cause of the inflammation is permanently removed.